MadhukaD/Grafana-Dashboards/Linux-based system matrics/README.md

 ## Step by Step Guide
 ### 1. Provision the server
-Deploy the server as an EC2 instance in your AWS account.
+FIrst, clone the project.
 You can have any region, CIDR block for VPC, subnets, AMI and other variables as you prefer.

 Note: You must add your own access key and secret key in relevant variable blocks.